inyko/arduboy_icon_handler/README.md

 ## For developers

-It's simple to add a icon to your .arduboy file.
+It's simple to add an icon to your .arduboy file.

 1. Edit the `info.json` file of the .arduboy package, by adding a `"icons"` section, see follow image for instance.
 2. Pack an icon file into the .arduboy package.